sacharya24/WebFrameworks2025-week-exercise2/README.md

 - **App Component:**

   - Receives a `courses` prop, an array of course objects.
+The object structure is as follows:
+    ```js
+    {
+      name: "Course Name",
+      courseId: "Course ID",
+      studentPositions: X,
+    }
+    ```
   - Forwards the `courses` prop to the `CourseList` component.

 - **CourseList Component:**